-The City of Hyattsville, Maryland will soon plant the city's first two public food forests following the passage of the HEAL Resolution (Healthy Eating, Active Living) which calls food forests among a suite of health programs.
+The City of Hyattsville, Maryland is growing the city's first two public food forests following the passage of the HEAL Resolution (Healthy Eating, Active Living) which calls food forests among a suite of public health programs.

 Emerson Street Food Forest provides a critical green link in a Hyattsville neighborhood.
 The neighbors have expressed big enthusiasm about this new asset in their community.

 The McClanahan Food Forest, coming fall 2019, exemplifies Hyattsville Mayor Hollingsworth's vision for Community Living Rooms, while providing tasty treats for community members, and people heading for the nearby metrorail station.

 A family with a property high on a ridge in Shenandoah wanted a forest garden with plenty of room for medicinal herbs and fruit.
 The design for this steep site emphasizes holding and building soil with retaining logs throughout.